-Lol I have so many voice memos on my phone of me in the bathroom or the car trying to use my voice for a starting place for trailer sound effects.
+LOL, I have so many voice memos on my phone of me in the bathroom or the car trying to use my voice as a starting place for trailer sound effects.
 I’m sure I drive my wife crazy making noise to record around the house.
 I think one of my favorites was actually when we went out on a late winter night to get a really weird engine start up sound from a friend’s car.
 For some reason the cold made it sound completely different.
-So as I’m under the hood trying to get a good placement position for my recorder, a bone chilling breeze caused my hands to freeze up and the mic falls into the engine mount threshold as she turns over the engine.
-As im freaking out thinking I lost the mic forever inside the car, after looking for a bit we found it unscathed and actually still recording!
-It captured some weird belt rev and it was perfect for what I was looking for and we turned it into a REALLY cool sci-fi Whoosh Bang for some custom work I was working on that night.
+So as I was under the hood trying to get a good placement position for my recorder, a bone-chilling breeze caused my hands to freeze up and the mic fell into the engine mount threshold as she turned over the engine.
+As I'm freaking out thinking I lost the mic forever inside the car, after looking for a bit we found it unscathed and actually still recording!
+It captured some weird belt rev and it was perfect for what I was looking for and we turned it into a REALLY cool sci-fi "whoosh bang" for some custom work I was working on that night.

 Which instrument(s) do you have the most fun playing?

-By far trumpet and bass!
-I went to music school for jazz trumpet so anytime I’m stuck at the piano looking for a melody, the horn is such an extension of my voice that she (her name is Tamar) always bails me out of writer’s block.
-But ever since the quarantine happened I’ve been trying to learn bass so that’s just a new adventure for me.
+By far the trumpet and bass!
+I went to music school for jazz trumpet so anytime I’m stuck at the piano looking for a melody, the horn is such an extension of my voice that she (her name is Tamar) always bails me out of writer's block.

 What was your latest gear purchase?

 Adam audio T7V speakers and studio LED lights.
 I try to upgrade the aesthetics every now and then to balance the things I buy to make my workflow more efficient.
 Vibes are important too!
-I think my next thing I’ll be saving for will be a more future proof MacBook pro.
+I think the next thing I’ll be saving for will be a more future-proof MacBook Pro.